 We will also sponsor the Image Arc auction of original scaled-up Mayachitram (see 24 HR GALLERY above) from Sri Lanka to support future Garden Path projects.
-The Falling Sky News – debut issue due out this fall – will keep you informed.
+The Falling Sky News – debut issue due out … who knows when?
+This fall maybe?
+Will keep you informed.

 Around the time of the Apollo 11 Mission the American writer Walker Percy asked a question which remains unanswered but is more relevant than ever today.
 “How does one live a life of meaning in a depraved and predatory society?”
 Answering that question is the real moonshot these days.